 These guidelines are intended to provide you some helpful information to ensure while you are working from home you will be as comfortable and safe as possible.
 Be sure to visit this page set up by the Ergo team with resources specific to teleworking during this time.

-Watch the replay of [email protected] (a special Zoom session that was held on Tuesday, March 24, at 1 PM).
+Watch the replay of [email protected] (a special Zoom session that was held on March 24).
 The Lab’s ergo specialist Melanie Alexandre talks about how to best set up your home workspace and how to order any needed ergonomic equipment.
 Hear participant questions and see what creative solutions Alexandre has in order to provide the best set-up for your home workspace.

 Following the recently updated Lab guidance on how to acquire peripherals, computers, and ergonomic accessories will allow Procurement to meet your remote working needs efficiently.